Galahad3x/AdventOfCode2019/README.md

 + Day 13: Not solved [Python]
 + Day 14: Not solved yet [Python]
 + Day 15: Not solved
-+ Day 16: Not solved
++ Day 16: Solved only part one, part two is too inefficient [Python]
 + Day 17: Not solved
 + Day 18: Solved but algoritmically impossible [Python]
 + Day 19: Not solved